 Upcycled Garden Markers from Paint Stirrers

 My mom is all about heirloom seeds so most store-bought garden marker sets just don’t have the right combination of labels for her needs.
 I recently had some leftover paint stirrers from staining my backyard fence and I loved the color the stain had created on them.
 They’d make pretty, practical, and free garden markers for sure!
 Collect paint stirrers from your stash or get them from a local hardware store.
 You can also buy them in bulk online if you are not comfortable asking for the free stirrers from your local paint counter.
 Stain or paint the stirrers if you’d like.
 Measure the stirrers and create vinyl stencils to fit the stirrers using an electronic cutter.
 I created custom labels such as “Roma Tomatoes” and “Kale” for my mom.
 Apply the stencil to the stirrers and paint with craft paint.
 Remove the stencils and use a spray sealer to seal both the front and the back of each paint stirrer.
 Since these are wood and they will be outside in the elements, it is important to seal them well so they will last for several years.
 Mom will love that you took the time to make custom plant markers for her.
 She doesn’t need to know that they were free … * wink wink *.

-Thanks for visiting me over here at What Meegan Makes today!
-Pop on over to my site at Just JP to see what I’ve been working on as well as the garden I’ve planted these garden markers in.
-See you there,
+Pop on over to Jennifer’s site at Just JP to see what she’s been working on as well as the garden she has planted these garden markers in.

 Thank you more than words can say, Jennifer!
 It was a pleasure to have you here.
 I just LOVE your Mothers Day Garden Gift Ideas.